haydenw2005/Demo-Booking-Validator/ARCHITECTURE.md

 ### Component Structure

 - `Header.tsx`: Main navigation header with links to Home and History
-- `page.tsx`: Main landing page with URL input form
+- `page.tsx`: Main landing page with URL input form and test configuration
 - `layout.tsx`: Root layout with global styles and metadata
+- `ApiTestResultDisplay.tsx`: Component to display test results

 ### UI Flow

 1. User lands on the home page
 2. User enters a landing page URL in the form
+3. User can optionally customize test profile and test goals via accordions
-3. Form submission triggers the validation process
+4. Form submission triggers the validation process with the custom or default configuration
-4. Results will be displayed (to be implemented)
+5. Results are displayed after test completion

+### User Customization Features

+- **Test Profile Customization**: Users can edit all fields of the test profile including:
+  - Name, email, phone number
+  - Company, job title
+  - Country, timezone
+  - Description
+- **Test Goals Customization**: Users can:
+  - Edit existing test goals
+  - Remove test goals
+  - Add new test goals
+- The customized data is sent to the backend and used for the actual test execution
+- Default values are provided if users choose not to customize

 ### Styling